cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/plugins.md

 - Plain PDS

 ::: tip
-In the Pipeline Syntax generator, the plugin can be accessed via the *Sample Step* dropdown entry **checkout**, followed by the *SCM* dropdown entries
+In the Pipeline Syntax generator, the plugin can be accessed via the *Sample Step* dropdown entry **checkout**, followed by the *SCM* dropdown entries:

 - **ISPW Container**
 - **ISPW Repository**